Still on them.

 Abigail Ahrens is famous for her dark interiors so it’s not surprising that I found my dark neutral amongst her work.
 Notice how the sofa and wall contrasts with the cool wall paper and black lampshade.
 Very pretty and interesting.

 My search didn’t turn up a clear example, so I made my own…. a light, neutral interior with a range of warm and cool tones.
 What always amazes me is how colourful a sensitively composed neutral interior can be; each of the elements in this room viewed independently would be considered neutral, but when set beside each other, they draw out the color in one other and behave like pastels.

-Note the table in this vignette comes across as a dark element.
-If this same table were placed in Abigail Ahrens’ vignette it would appear very light.
+The table, for example, comes across as a dark element.
+If this same table were placed in Abigail Ahrens’ vignette it would appear light.
 More of that fancy, simultaneous contrast.